Davidoparah/bookmarks/tab-manager/README.md

-# Tab Manager Chrome Extension
+# Tab Manager by David Oparah

-A Chrome extension to manage and organize tabs based on different roles/activities.
+A powerful Chrome extension designed and developed by David Oparah to help users efficiently manage and organize their browser tabs.
+This extension combines smart storage management with an intuitive interface to provide a seamless tab organization experience.

+## About the Developer

+This extension was created by David Oparah, a software developer passionate about creating tools that enhance productivity and improve the browsing experience.
+The Tab Manager is designed with attention to detail and focuses on providing a smooth, efficient way to organize your digital workspace.

 ## Features

 - Create and manage different tab collections (e.g., Job Search, House Hunting, Entertainment, Coding, Studying)
-- Save current tabs to a collection
+- Save current tabs to a collection with automatic compression
 - Open all tabs in a collection with one click
 - Delete or modify existing collections
 - Smart storage management with cross-device syncing
+- Bulk actions for multiple collections or tabs
-- Visual indicators for sync status
+- Visual indicators for sync status (🔄 for synced, 💻 for local)
+- Recycle bin for recovering deleted items

 ## Storage Management